Parquet

 }

-Write Avro Parquet files
+Write Avro to Parquet files

 Both Avro generic and specific records are supported when writing.